Rio Sabana Trail in El Yunque

 5/16- The road leading to the Rio Sabana picnic area is closed to hikers and vehicles at this time due to a landslide.

 Sadly, I hear that there are a lot of thieves now in this area, especially on weekends.
 Be careful.

 Usually from June 1- mid Aug, the Rio Sabana Picnic Area is open daily.
 The rest of the year, the gate to the area “may be” open on weekends.
 New update- 5/16- I hear the picnic area is closed at this time.

-5/13 I have heard this trail is not maintained hardly at all anymore.
-Maybe they will maintain it more now that summer is coming?
-But don’t count on it.
+May 2013 I have heard this trail is not maintained hardly at all anymore.
+Maybe they will maintain it more in the summer?
+Don’t count on it.
 Expect time estimates to be on the low side, I guess now it would take closer to 2.5 hours, though I wouldn’t bother going past the river anymore.

 I am happy to report on the "newest" addition to El Yunque National Forest trail system — the Rio Sabana Trail.
 The trail head is located on Road 191 South, which gives people visiting the forest from the south side of El Yunque a trail to use.

 We had originally hiked this trail in 2009, when they were still working on the refurbishment.
 The Rio Sabana Trail has been around for many years, but until its refurbishment, it was not an "official" trail for hikers.
 This was our first trip back to that trail since it was re-opened in April 2011, along with the Rio Sabana Recreation Area.

 Rio Sabana Recreation Area & Picnic Pavilions

 When you get to the end of Road 191 South, you will come to gates which are supposed to be opened daily from June 1 to August 15, and on weekends the rest of the year (except September, when it recreation area is closed).
 We have been here 3 times since the recreation area officially opened, and the gate has never been unlocked.